Automattic/wp-translate/README.md

 # WP Translate

-Atteempting to translate WP strings with a character based sequence to sequence neural network.
+Attempting to translate WP strings with a character based sequence to sequence neural network.

+Mostly built on https://github.com/farizrahman4u/seq2seq with the main idea coming from http://karpathy.github.io/2015/05/21/rnn-effectiveness/

 Experimental